The Vista House Story

 Building the Crown Jewel

 Financing the building of Vista House was challenging.
-No state dollars were available, leaving the project dependent on funds provided by Multnomah County and donations from private parties.
+No state dollars were available, leaving the project dependent on funds from Multnomah County and donations from private parties.
 When the efforts to raise funds from the general public did not develop as hoped, the bulk of the construction costs were paid by Multnomah County with only around $4,000 coming from private sources, including school children.

 Edgar Lazarus designed Vista House as an example of modern German architecture, or the German equivalent of Art Nouveau.
 Native Italian craftsmen who built retaining walls and bridges for the Columbia River Highway laid its foundation.

-Inside, Tokeen Alaskan Marble was used to surface the floors and stairs in the rotunda and as wainscoting on the basement walls.
+Inside, Tokeen Alaskan marble was used to surface the floors and stairs in the rotunda and as wainscoting on the basement walls.
 The inside of the dome and its supporting ribs were painted to simulate the marble and bronze.
 Attached to the wall just below the dome, eight busts of four unidentified Native Americans are aligned so that each mirrors its own likeness.
 Lancaster furnished plans for other interior decorations that were never realized.

 More on the Vista House